regolith-labs/steel-book/src/core-concepts/testing.md

 ### **Transactions & Instructions**

 Steel requires tests to construct transactions explicitly.
-Developers must:
+You must:

 1. Create individual instructions specifying which accounts are involved.
 2. Bundle these instructions into a transaction.
 3. Sign the transaction with the necessary keys.
 4. Submit the transaction to the test ledger and check for success or failure.

-This process ensures that developers fully understand how their program interacts with the blockchain rather than relying on automated transaction handling.
+This process ensures that you fully understand how their program interacts with the blockchain rather than relying on automated transaction handling.
 It also makes testing edge cases, such as missing signatures, incorrect instruction data, or invalid account ownership easier.